 If you are in a crowd and turn your head fast, elephant ears tend to slap people around you which can be dangerous if you are surrounded by Serbian hooligans or hysterical drag queens with unsteady wigs.

 The only good thing is that they make you look a little like Will Smith.

-But if one day I will see that Aliens have big ears or I will find a practical use for them I might change my mind.
+But if one day we will discover that Aliens have big ears or we will find a practical use for them we might change our minds.

 Because nothing is real and nothing is to get hung about.

 What about this new cover art you're bragging about?